danintel/sawtooth-faq/sawtooth.rst

 Must software developed with Sawtooth be open source?
 ------------------------
-IANAL, but no. Sawtooth uses the Apache 2 license, a permissive license,so can be used with both open or closed source
+IANAL; however, Sawtooth is released under the Apache 2 license, a permissive license, and so should be able to be used in both open or closed source applications.

 I get a usage error running ``sawnet peers`` or ``sawnet list-blocks``
 ----------------------------------------------------